 9. Remove 28.5ul of the supernatant and transfer to a clean nuclease-free 24 well plate.
 Cap each row as you go to ensure no mistakes/cross contamination of samples.

 Stop Here (if doing protocol over 2 days) and place samples in -20°C freezer.
+While no one has done controlled experiments, NEB tech suggests that library is stable in freezer at this stage for months to years.

 Day 2: